ralphcajipe/CS50P-2022/README.md

 ## About the instructor
 David J. Malan <br>
-<h5>Gordon McKay Professor of the Practice of Computer Science at Harvard University</h5>
+Gordon McKay Professor of the Practice of Computer Science at Harvard University <br>
+malan@harvard.edu
 <br>
 <br>